Print & Signage

 A well-designed publication presents your message in an organized and attractive way.
 It attracts attention, holds interest and inspires the reader to action.
 We'll collaborate with you on these matters, and consider any special communication needs.

 Allow plenty of time before you need your finished product.
-The minimum amount of time alloted for a new design project is three weeks, however five or more weeks is recommended.
+The minimum amount of time alloted for a new design project is four weeks, however five or more weeks is recommended.
 That timeline begins when all assets, including approved final copy and client supplied art and photography, have been received by University Marketing.

 Within two business days of making a request, we will notify you if there are scheduling conflicts or if the specifications call for special design treatment that will affect your deadline.
 In those cases we may request a modification to the specifications, additional time to complete the project, or that the project be outsourced to an approved alternate designer.